sarahciston/codingcare/posts/guide.md

 Through this process of communication and collaboration among the group members about who we are and what we want to offer, the Code Collective website has expanded from a static landing page into a unique resource hub and project showcase – with a searchable, contributable database of tools, tutorials, research, and projects we have found useful.

+>"The most challenging part of programming is conceptualizing the problem, and many errors in programming are conceptual errors."
+>>[@mcconnellCodeComplete2004]

 <div class="play-along box" markdown="1">

 ### PLAY ALONG: TBD